nezvers/Godot_RigidBodyFpsController/README.md

 # Godot_RigidBodyFpsController
-Translation from Unity DaniTutorials @DaniDevy Rigidbody FPS controller Creation of RigidBody FPS controller alternative in Godot engine.
+Base ground is from translation of Unity DaniTutorials @DaniDevy Rigidbody FPS controller This is RigidBody FPS controller alternative in Godot engine.